-The PEN/Faulkner Award for Fiction is a national prize which honors the best published works of fiction by American citizens in a calendar year.
-Three writers are chosen annually by the directors of the PEN/Faulkner Foundation to serve as judges for the prize, and these judges are asked to select five books (from among the more than 350 works submitted each year) as finalists for the award, making this the largest peer-juried award in the country.
-Both the eventual winner of the award and all finalists are invited to Washington, D.C. for the PEN/Faulkner Award Ceremony and Dinner.
+The PEN/Faulkner Award for Fiction is a national prize that honors the best published works of fiction by American permanent residents in a calendar year.
+Three writers are chosen annually by the directors of the PEN/Faulkner Foundation to serve as judges for the prize, and these judges are asked to select five books as finalists for the award, making this the largest peer-juried award in the country.
+Both the eventual winner of the award and all finalists are invited to Washington, DC for the PEN/Faulkner Award Ceremony and Dinner.

 Join us in paying tribute to our 2020 winner of the PEN/Faulkner Award for Fiction, Chloe Aridjis (Sea Monsters), as well as our four finalists: Yiyun Li (Where Reasons End); Peter Rock (The Night Swimmers); Maurice Carlos Ruffin (We Cast a Shadow); and Ocean Vuong (On Earth We’re Briefly Gorgeous).
 Learn more.